TobikoData/sqlmesh/docs/integrations/dbt.md

 ### Setting model backfill start dates

-Models **require** a start date for backfilling data through use of the `start` configuration parameter. `start` can be defined individually for each model, or globally in the `dbt_project.yml` file as follows:
+Models **require** a start date for backfilling data through use of the `start` configuration parameter. `start` can be defined individually for each model in its `config` block or globally in the `dbt_project.yml` file as follows:

 ```
 > models: